finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 # **get_upsertable_portfolio_cash_flows**
 > ResourceListOfTransaction get_upsertable_portfolio_cash_flows(scope, code, effective_at=effective_at, window_start=window_start, window_end=window_end, as_at=as_at, filter=filter, recipe_id_scope=recipe_id_scope, recipe_id_code=recipe_id_code, exclude_unsettled_trades=exclude_unsettled_trades)

-[BETA] GetUpsertablePortfolioCashFlows: Get upsertable portfolio cash flows.
+GetUpsertablePortfolioCashFlows: Get upsertable portfolio cash flows.

 Get the set of cash flows that occur in a window for the given portfolio instruments as a set of upsertable transactions (DTOs).
 Note that grouping can affect the quantity of information returned; where a holding is an amalgamation of one or more (e.g. cash) instruments, a unique  transaction identifier will not be available.
 The same may go for diagnostic information (e.g. multiple sources of an aggregate cash amount on a date that is  not split out.
 Grouping at the transaction and instrument level is recommended for those seeking to attribute individual flows.
 In essence this is identical to the 'GetCashFlows' endpoint but returns the cash flows as a set of transactions suitable for directly putting back into LUSID.
 There are a couple of important points:  (1) Internally it can not be fully known where the user wishes to insert these transactions, e.g. portfolio and movement type.
 These are therefore defaulted to a sensible option; the user will likely need to change these.
 (2) Similarly, knowledge of any properties the user might wish to add to a transaction are unknown and consequently left empty.
 (3) The transaction id that is added is simply a concatenation of the original transaction id, instrument id and payment date and direction.
 The user can happily override this.